-Click a "Send" button to transfer his money
+Click a "Send" button to transfer their funds

-QR code (Quick Response code) is a special visual method of data encoding and transferring that is usually used for simple and fast semi-automatic interaction with user's mobile devices.
+A QR code (Quick Response code) is a special visual method of data encoding and transferring that is usually used for simple and fast semi-automatic interaction with users' mobile devices.
 It can contain any text data, including URL links.
-When user uses his phone to scan the QR code, the data inside QR code will be decoded.
-If it is a link associated to a special application user's smartphone will react in a predefined way.
-For example, it can suggest the user to follow the URL using a web browser or to send the money using his crypto wallet application.
+When the user uses their phone to scan the QR code, the data inside the QR code will be decoded.
+If it is a link associated with a special application, the user's smartphone will react in a predefined way.
+For example, it can suggest to the user to follow the URL using a web browser or to send the funds using their crypto wallet application.

 An example of QR code:

-As we described above, the user has to follow 5 steps in order to make a deposit, if he uses a web browser and a crypto wallet on the same device.
-That is why the address should be presented as a link instead of text string.
+As it was described above, the user has to follow the 5 steps in order to make a deposit if they use a web browser and a crypto wallet on the same device.
+That is why the address should be presented as a link instead of a text string.

-But imagine now, that user appears on a page with the payment form using his laptop and his crypto wallet application is installed on the user's smartphone.
+But imagine now that a user gets to a page with the payment form using their laptop and their crypto wallet application is installed on the user's smartphone.

-What we need to provide the best user experience is only to encode into QR code a simple URI with the crypto address inside.
+In order to provide the best user experience you only need to encode into the QR code a simple URI with the crypto address inside.

 A minimum set of parameters is: chs - chart image size cht - chart type ("qr" is necessary for QR code) chl - the data encoded in your QR code choe - encoding type of the QR code data

-In order to create the QR code we can use Google Chart Service and encode the URI described in What is a crypto wallet URI format? section.
+In order to create the QR code you can use Google Chart Service and encode the URI described in What is a crypto wallet URI format? section.

-To create simple QR code including the link to the bitcoin address the following parameters should be used: https://chart.googleapis.com/chart?chs=150x150&cht=qr&chl=bitcoin:3AFaCnqriLNxj15kqtp5Pxn8puHfuqbX7W&choe=UTF-8
+To create simple QR codes including the link to the bitcoin address the following parameters should be used: https://chart.googleapis.com/chart?chs=150x150&cht=qr&chl=bitcoin:3AFaCnqriLNxj15kqtp5Pxn8puHfuqbX7W&choe=UTF-8